C2311231/Grouped-Heaters-Klipper-Extra/README.md

 A Klipper firmware extra to manage **multiple heaters in a shared group**, limiting simultaneous heating and enabling coordinated control to keep large multisegment heat beds within power constraints.
 Additionally can be used with any generic heaters.

+---

+This has not been tested on a real machine, however preformed as expected in the [Virtual-Klipper-Printer](https://github.com/mainsail-crew/virtual-klipper-printer) simulator by the Mainsail-Crew.

+---

 ## Features

 - **Grouped heater management**: Combine multiple heaters into a single logical group.